prtkgpt/questdb.io/docs/guide/postgres-wire.md

 :::info

-Symbol is a special type which allows us to write strings but store them efficiently as an int which makes writes and scans more efficient and reduces the storage requirements.
-Find out more [here](concept/symbol.md).
+[Symbol](concept/symbol.md) is a special type which allows us to write strings but store them efficiently as an int which makes writes and scans more efficient and reduces the storage requirements.

 :::